-Coming to a new city is super exciting, but it can also be nerve wracking – so many questions:
+Coming to a new city is super exciting, but it can also be nerve-wracking.
+There are so many questions, such as:

 Ask no further, I am here to tell you where you can go to have a great Brighton experience!

 As we are still coming out of lockdown measures, some of these places and events aren’t currently open or taking place.
-But so many of them are now reopening and the Brighton buzz is coming back!
+But so many of them will reopen soon and the Brighton buzz is coming back!

-I love days out, If you’re feeling like you need some fresh air, pack some food and water, rent a Brighton bike (go to the app Social Bicycle).
-Cycle all the way along the sea front to Saltdean along the path and put your bikes on hold for an hour to sit on the beautiful Saltdean beach.
+I love days out.
+If you’re feeling like you need some fresh air, pack some food and water, rent a Brighton bike (go to the app Social Bicycles).
+Cycle all the way to Saltdean along the seafront and put your bikes on hold for an hour to sit on the beautiful Saltdean beach.

-Brighton has loads of great events, I always enjoy: Brighton Fringe, Spiegel Tent and of course The Great Escape Festival (don’t forget to volunteer), which were greatly missed this year, but they will be worth the wait!
+Brighton has loads of great events.
+I always enjoy Brighton Fringe, Spiegel Tent and of course The Great Escape Festival (don’t forget to volunteer).
+These events were greatly missed this year, but they will be worth the wait!

 Places to Eat

-The North Laine’s & South Lanes.
+all.
+My favourite food hotspots are the North Laine and South Lanes.
 These are the areas where you will find the most restaurants, most of which are reasonably priced, such as: